-Anyone with additional information about Van Adestine knives and / or examples of items marked with the name A.J.
-Van Adestine, PLEASE contact me.
+Anyone having additional information about Van Adestine knives and / or examples of items stamped with the maker's mark: "A.J.
+VANADrSTIN," please contact this Author.
 I would like to add the information to my continuing study.
 For a personal response please include a self addressed stamped envelope.

-Helmut W. Sakschek PO Box 3 Neenah, WI 54957-0003
+Van Adestine Knife Info PO Box 3 Neenah, WI 54957-0003